chingchenms/llvm/docs/Coroutines.rst

 Arguments:
 """"""""""

 Before the coroutine frame is built, the argument must be `null`.
-After coroutine frame is built, the argument is replaced with a pointer to a global private constant of the coroutine frame type.
+After the coroutine frame is built, the argument is replaced with a pointer to a global private constant of the coroutine frame type.